n8n-io/n8n-docs/docs/choose-n8n/faircode-license.md

 Any code you contribute on GitHub is subject to GitHub's [terms of use](https://docs.github.com/en/site-policy/github-terms/github-terms-of-service#d-user-generated-content).
 In simple terms, this means you own, and are responsible for, anything you contribute, but that you grant other GitHub users certain rights to use this code.
 When you contribute code to a repository containing notice of a license, you license the code under the same terms.

 n8n asks every contributor to sign our [Contributor License Agreement](https://github.com/n8n-io/n8n/blob/master/CONTRIBUTOR_LICENSE_AGREEMENT.md).
 In addition to the above, this gives n8n the ability to change its license without seeking additional permission.
-It also means you are not liable for your contributions (e.g. in case they cause damage to someone else's business).
+It also means you aren't liable for your contributions (e.g. in case they cause damage to someone else's business).

 It's easy to get started contributing code to n8n [here](https://github.com/n8n-io), and we've listed broader ways of participating in our community [here](https://docs.n8n.io/reference/contributing.html).